 Social Assistance Cash Transfers Assessment Tool and Inter-Agency Social Protection Cooperation

 Countries across the world expand the use of cash transfer programs.
 This trend has been amplified by the global pandemic and increased frequency and severity of shocks.
-Cash transfers are becoming one of the key tools to mitigate effects of such crises, as well as a key tool to reduce poverty, vulnerability and inequality, reaching Zero Hunger and building resilience.
+Cash transfers are a key tool to reduce poverty, vulnerability and inequality, as well as to mitigate effects of such crises and build long-term resilience.
 Cash transfers within social protection system is a social, economic and political prerequisite for sustainable development by accelerating progress across the SDGs, in particular SDGs 1 (zero poverty), 2 (zero hunger), 3 (health), 5 (gender equality), 8 (decent work) and 10 (reducing inequalities), and for leaving no one behind.
 There is increasing number of agencies involved in providing an assistance and advice, to policy makers in developing countries on cash transfers design and implementation.
 To strengthen coordination among development partners, in 2012 the Social Protection Interagency Cooperation Board (SPIAC-B) was created.
 It embarked on the development of Inter-agency Social Protection Assessment (ISPA) tools in response to the need for more harmonized, coherent and coordinated approaches both at international and national levels.

 Each ISPA tool includes a summary of good practices and an instrument to conduct forward-looking assessment of a social protection system or its part.
-So far 6 tools have been finalized, covering: overall Social Protection System Assessment (Core Diagnostic Instrument, CODI), Social Protection Policy Options Tool (SPOTT), Public Works, Food Security and Nutrition, Payment Systems, ID systems, and several are under preparation (including this tool on Social Assistance Cash Transfers, as well as a Social Protection Financing Tool, Disability Programs Tool, and The Playbook on Dynamic Inclusion and Interoperability: Building Digital Social Protection Infrastructure (George et al. 2024).
+So far 6 tools have been finalized, covering: overall Social Protection System Assessment (Core Diagnostic Instrument, CODI), Social Protection Policy Options Tool (SPPOT), Public Works, Food Security and Nutrition, Payment Systems, ID systems, and several are under preparation (including this tool on Social Assistance Cash Transfers, as well as a Social Protection Financing Tool, Disability Programs Tool, and The Playbook on Dynamic Inclusion and Interoperability: Building Digital Social Protection Infrastructure (George et al. 2024).

 The primary audiences for this Tool, as well as all other ISPA tools, are governments who seek consistent, reliable and technically sound evidence on improving the effectiveness and efficiency of a social protection system and its parts (e.g. program design, implementation, delivery, policy coherence, etc).
 Applications of ISPA tools are intended to be led by the governments independently, or with minimum technical assistance, hence they have to be simple and easy to implement.
 They should not be biased towards views of any of the participating agencies.